 69 yards.
-Taliaferro passed for 66 yards.
-Hunnicutt caught one pass for 37 yards and the touchdown while Mark Kerby caught one for 35 yards.
-Pete Maldonado caught one pass for a minus six yards,
+Taliaferro passed for touchdown while Mark Kerby caught one for 35 yards.
+Pete Maldonado caught one pass for a minus six yards.

-Eldorado returns seventeen lettermen, including seven tarters.
-Coach Rip Sewell feels the Lions have their work cut out for them if they are to overcome the Eagles.
-The game starts at 8p.m. in Eldo-
+Eldorado returns seventeen lettermen, including seven starters.
+Coach Rip Sewell feels the Lions have their work punted three times for 36 vards, cut out for them if they are to overcome the Eagles.
+The